Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-8.md

 1. If you are still having trouble, you can reach out to the support team via `labs-support@spektrasystems.com` for further assistance.
 The support team is available to help you to troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.

 ## Conclusion
-Congratulations on completing the **Enhancing Contoso Traders with GitHub Copilot** challenge!
-Through this challenge you have not only focused on finding and fixing vulnerabilities but also promoted a security-conscious development mindset.
-The next challenge focuses on implemeting security policies using Azure Policy and integrating compliance scanning within your GitHub CI/CD pipelines.
+Congratulations on completing the **Security Compliance as Code** challenge!
+Through this challenge  not only implemented security policies using Azure Policy but also emphasized the importance of automating the entire process through CI/CD pipelines thus ensuring continuous compliance in a dynamic cloud environment.
+The next challenge focuses seamlessly integrating and configuring Microsoft Defender for Cloud within a DevOps context, ensuring a secure and resilient software development lifecycle.